Title: Ceviche: Peruvian Kitchen

 I thoroughly enjoy reading the history of Peruvian food and Ceviche is dotted with explanations of how the cuisine came to have its own identity through the mixing of cuisines from immigrant and native cultures.
 Peruvian food takes the best of Spanish, North African, Italian, Chinese, and Andean cuisines and extracts, what Escoffier (famous French chef) calls, ‘one of the best cuisines in the world’.

 The name of Morales’ first restaurant in London was Ceviche, and this book is a sort of accompaniment to the restaurant.
-The ceviche dish is probably the most recognised Peruvian food.
+The ceviche dish is probably the most recognized Peruvian food.
 It’s fitting then, to open the recipes section of the book with a chapter called ‘Ceviches’.
 There are 10 different ceviche recipes, each one based on a different type of main ingredient (mackerel, bass, clam, quinoa, salmon, etc), but all prepared by the delicate ‘cooking’ of the meat with lime juice in one form or another.

 Each page uses a standard font for the recipe method, bolded for the ingredients, some bullets for the notes section, and simple italics for the introduction.
 Recipes are almost all laid out with a photo on one page and recipe on the opposite.

 The beautiful food photography complement with bursts of vibrant colours from Peruvian ingredients such as peppers, roast chicken, limes, corn, and red onion.

 The book’s cover is particularly striking despite being predominantly white with blue text and a hint of red shadowing (in the style of old Peruvian posters).
 The back and front covers of the cookbook are designed to look like a kitchen wall, with curved-edge tiles breaking up the title of the book.
 It’s a great effect, which tells you almost immediately that the subject matter relates to kitchens in some way or form.